Sustainability in the Curriculum

 and others who strive to help young children connect with nature and care for the

 environment.
-The listing highlights the North Hills Campus’ natural landscape, amenities,
+The listing highlights the Lower School North Campus’ natural landscape, amenities,

 and resources, including the fields, gardens, the spring-fed pond, natural